P.I.: Jonathan Calede, Ph.D.

 Athena Tse is a MS student in the Department of Evolution, Ecology, and Organismal Biology on OSU’s Columbus campus.
 Athena got her BS from the University of Washington where she worked in the Sidor Lab and the Wilson Lab.
 She is interested in histology and geometric morphometrics.

-Erica Scarpitti is a sophomore in Earth Sciences and Evolution and Ecology on the Columbus campus of the Ohio State University.
+Erica Scarpitti is a sophomore in Earth Sciences on the Columbus campus of the Ohio State University.
 Erica is working on the morphology of the hearing system of rodents.

 Join the lab!
 Contact me to express interest.